digital-brew/create-plugin/packages/block-hot-loader/README.md

 export { name, variations };
 ```

-You'd simply use the 'wp_enqueue_scripts' hook to enqueue the ./src/variations.js file in your php.
-I highly recommend using the wp-scripts package too, so then you can have the frontend WordPress dependencies automatically included as well by doing something like this in your php:
+Use the 'admin_enqueue_scripts' hook to enqueue the ./src/variations.js file in your php.
+I highly recommend using the wp-scripts package too, so then you can have the variations WordPress dependencies automatically included as well by doing something like this in your php:

 ```php
 function enqueue_variations_scripts() {